-For her local project, Cohort 4 BGFer Jessica has created a blog, Climate Habitat, to raise awareness of the environmental issues she is particularly passionate about addressing.
-Read on for one of her latest posts: 'The Flaws of Fast Fashion'...
+For her local project, Cohort 4 BGFer Jessica has created Climate Habitat, a blog and an Instagram page, to raise awareness of the environmental issues she is particularly passionate about addressing.
+Read on for one of her latest blog posts: 'The Flaws of Fast Fashion'...

 I’m not what you might call ‘fashionable’ but I have always liked to shop for clothes and hunt for sales or bargains even if I don’t need or really love the clothes.
 Even so, I do feel I may have fallen victim to fast fashion.
 Brands are everywhere with adverts constantly popping up on social media for cheap and trendy pieces.

 But what is ‘fast-fashion?’

 ‘Fast fashion’ is the rate at which clothing stores change their stock creating new items and lines regularly to stay popular.
 In order to sell clothes quickly before they ‘go out of fashion’ so to speak, shops use cheaper materials and cheap labour in order to sell their clothes at low prices.
 Take any high street store, such as Primark, for example.
 Primark is the epitomy of fast fashion with new clothing coming in ‘every day’, according to a cosmo’ interview with an employee.
 Their clothes are also some of the cheapest around and so it isn’t a big surprise that most of them aren’t the highest quality.
 This encourages people shop more, buy more and waste more.
 It is reported that over 65% of British people spent between £50 and £500 in 2018, whilst 10.5% of the population spent between £500 and £3,000 in that same year.